|Homepage:||Click to visit|

 Sharing borders with Austria, Denmark, France, Luxembourg, Belgium, the Netherlands, Switzerland, Poland and the Czech Republic, Germany is located in the heart of Europe.
 The city of Heidelberg, in southwest Germany, lies on the Neckar River and has a population of about 140,000.

-For the first few weeks, students will take an intensive German language course in preparation for a placement exam.
+For the first few weeks students will take an intensive German language course in preparation for a placement exam.
 Students who pass the exam may take a variety of courses taught in German at the University of Heidelberg and other learning centers across the city.
-Students at a more beginner level will continue intensive language training and will take courses taught in German at learning centers across the city.
+Students at a more beginner level will continue intensive language training and will take courses taught in German with AJY and other learning centers across the city.

 - To see sample course listings offered through the American Junior Year Center, click here.